Essential Skills for Call Centre Managers

 Call centre agents are critical in providing customer support and resolving issues.
 Their primary responsibilities include:

-• Answering customer calls and responding to inquiries
+• Answering customer calls

-• Resolving customer complaints and issues
+• Resolving complaints and issues

-• Providing product or service information to customers
+• Providing product or service information

-• Upselling or cross-selling products or services
+• Upselling or cross-selling

-• Documenting customer interactions and feedback
+• Documenting interactions and feedback

 Effective call centre management ensures that agents are well-trained and equipped to handle their responsibilities, ultimately leading to higher customer satisfaction and improved centre performance.